Convert ODT to LaTeX

 - BibTeX Integration: Professional bibliography and citation management

-- Version Control: Plain text format works with Git, SVN, etc.
+- Version Control: Plain text format works perfectly with Git, SVN, etc.

 Practical Examples